ldutoit/bully_gbs/populationstructure_tuto/populationstructure_tuto.md

 The choose K function suggests K=2 that only the structure between lake is clearly visible, let's see how it looks like in practice:

+It is time to get back into R:

 ``` r
 require("pophelper") # to install: http://www.royfrancis.com/pophelper/articles/index.html
 ```